 "Indeed," the Emperor said, leaning back on his throne.
 The layers of black satin and silver brocade he was wearing rustled.
 The numerous seashells hanging around his neck knocked against each other, like overgrown wind chimes without bells.
-"And yours seems to be your lack of precision.
+"Yours seems to be your lack of precision.
 Your spell-weaving is erratic and unpredictable, as always."

-"Again, my most humblest apologies."
+"Again, my most humble apologies."

-"You wouldn't know what humble was, if it so presented itself to you as a whore in a low-cut dress," the Emperor said in a curt bark of words, his voice caught somewhere between anger and amusement.
+"You wouldn't know what humble was if it so presented itself to you as a whore in a low-cut dress," the Emperor said in a curt bark of words, his voice caught somewhere between anger and amusement.

-The Emperor got out of his seat, one hand brushing against the top of Lykos' head, as if absentmindedly giving a sleeping dog a pat on the head.
+The Emperor got out of his seat, one hand brushing against the top of Lykos' head as if absentmindedly giving a sleeping dog a pat on the head.
 "I tire of your games.
 Do as I've said."

 "Are you sure you don't want to give it a try yourself?" the Field Marshal asked, looking so perfectly at easy you'd think he was bantering with an old friend instead of risking his neck talking back to the Emperor.

 The glare this earned him was cold enough to freeze a lesser man in his tracks.
 The Field Marshal merely smiled.

 "You know why it has to be you," the Emperor said, his voice low and threatening.
 "And speaking of that, I want them back."

 "Already?" the Field Marshal asked.
 One of his hands found its way up to the golden chain draped around his neck, from which hung three large seashells.
 The middle one was bone white, while the other two were smaller and a light shade of blue.
 He caressed the two blue ones as if he was trying to sooth them.